 From expert agricultural techniques to Lithuanian noblemen bringing chefs from France to the country, there are plenty of different styles and flavors in Lithuanian food.

-Join us on a grand food tour of Lithuania with a native writer, as we explore 15 traditional foods of this beautiful country.
+Join us on a grand food tour of Lithuania with Ieva Cicirkaite, a foodie and writer from Lithuania, as we explore 15 traditional foods of this beautiful country.

 Dark bread has been the most important food in all Lithuanian households for centuries.